-Bole Int.
+Bole Intl.
 Airport has currently 2 terminals, a small one for domestic flights and neighboring countries and a big one for international flights.

 Djibouti and Kenya are the 2 only countries of the world with visa exemption to enter Ethiopia.
 Many countries apply for a tourist visa on arrival (sadly, most of African can’t).
 Before coming, check on this link to see if yours apply or if you need special requirements: https://www.passportindex.org.
 I am attaching a reference map here as well:

-For most tourists, they will allowed to apply for a 1 month or a 3 months visa with prices going from 50 USD to 75 USD (Euros, Dollars are Ethiopian Birr are accepted).
-They have recently launched a new e-visa service to apply for you visa: www.evisa.gov.et but as anything related to internet in this country I am suspicious of its reliability.
+For most tourists, they will allow to apply for a 1 month or a 3 months visa with prices going from 50 USD to 75 USD (Euros, Dollars are Ethiopian Birr are accepted).
+They have recently launched a new e-visa service to apply for your visa: www.evisa.gov.et but as anything related to the internet in this country, I am suspicious of its reliability.
 I’d appreciate more comments on this service if anybody has already used it.

-Be aware that when you arrive you need to inform where are you staying and fill it the form at inmigration, so it is advisable to ask your hotel for a complete contact details (name, address and phone).
+Be aware that when you arrive you need to inform where are you staying and fill the form at immigration, so it is advisable to ask your hotel for complete contact details (name, address and phone).

 I have this dream of traveling Africa by 4×4.
 Till I do it, I’m not quite sure of how this works.
-Consider who are Ethiopia’s neighboring countries: Kenya, Djibouti, Eritrea, Sudan, South Sudan, Somalia and Somaliland.
+Consider who is Ethiopia’s neighboring countries: Kenya, Djibouti, Eritrea, Sudan, South Sudan, Somalia, and Somaliland.
 Does it look like a realistic plan to want to come in?
-Actually it is in some parts, but be aware that you need your visa already stamped in your passport somehow as they won’t give visa on arrival by land.
-If you have your papers ready, there should not be a reason why you would not be able to cross through the border (forget about Eritrea, or course, a very conflicted border).
+Actually, it is in some parts, but be aware that you need your visa already stamped in your passport somehow as they won’t give visa on arrival by land.
+If you have your papers ready, there should not be a reason why you would not be able to cross through the border (forget about Eritrea, of course, a very conflicted border).